kailashjain17/DataBase-Connection/README.md

 3. Complete the next steps using the default settings.

 ### Database
 A relational database helps store data in a structured manner.
-For our project, MariaDB, a MySQL sibling, serves as an alternative to DBMS.
+For our project, MariaDB, a MySQL sibling is being used.

 ### Terminal Connection To MariaDB Docker Container
 #### Commands Used: